Overview

 Interpretations vary.
 Some read it as a reference to celestial navigation, "truth found by the star."
 Others view it as a genealogical statement: truth found through a particular lineage, marked by the star.
 Either way, the symbol and the phrase are treated as inseparable.

-Patrons and Stewards
+Patrons and Civic Influence

 The discretion maintained by these families is itself remarkable.
 In an era of social media and public records, the near-total absence of these individuals from digital archives suggests either exceptional privacy measures or a shared commitment to maintaining separation from public discourse.
+Several current city officials are rumored to have connections to aligned families, though such claims remain unverified.

 Fragments & Anecdotes

-"star houses" whose blinds remained shut during certain astronomical
+refer to "star houses" whose blinds remained shut during certain astronomical

 1960s, recalled that three neighboring properties would simultaneously